ISISComputingGroup/ibex_developers_manual/doc/Providing-Support.md

       - out of hours, if in cycle then in zoom phone call "ISIS IT Infrastructure on-call" (phone number 94499)
     - If attempting to connect to EMMA, remember the -A
   1. Unable to connect to NDX via RDP
-    - Try yourself to RDP, if you can ask reporter to try again, if they can't it is a connectivity issue for the system they are using to site, in hours refer them to the service desk, out of hours this is best efforts.
-Check the ISIS Computing O365 SharePoint for more information.
+    - This is no longer an option, please use VNC
+    - If they don't know the password, check that they are an instrument scientist with appropriate access to the information required.
+If they are not an instrument scientist ask them to contact their local contact to resolve this.
+If they are, add them to the appropriate group if they are the local contact for this experiment
+  1. Unable to connect to NDX via VNC
     - Check ping to the NDX, and to the NDH
       - If there are any issues with these pings, you can check DRAC.
 [Basic DRAC information here](https://stfc365.sharepoint.com/sites/ISISExperimentControls/SitePages/Getting%20to%20Instrument%20DRACs.aspx) and instrument [DRAC IDs here](https://stfc365.sharepoint.com/sites/ISISExperimentControls/Lists/Instrument%20Control%20Computers/AllItems.aspx).
+It is worth following the DRAC connections
+      - If you are restarting via the DRAC, using `power cycle system (cold reboot)` shoule bring the system back
   1. Wrong password entered too many times on anything other than NDX
     - We can't resolve this
 </details>